VEGA for Programmers

 }

-The overlay takes a YUV image, converts it to RGB, and scales it into a window, all in hardware.
-Decode each frame into a YUV buffer in offscreen memory, point the overlay at it, and key it through the desktop.
-To show the overlay, paint the color key into the window; to hide a region, draw over the key as usual.
+The overlay takes a YUV image, converts it to RGB, and scales it into a window.
+It does all of this in hardware.
+Decode each frame into a YUV buffer in offscreen memory.
+Set the overlay to that buffer, and key it through the desktop.
+To show the overlay, write the color key into the window.
+To hide a region, draw over the key in the usual way.

 /* (verified) */